bcit-pollination/installation_instructions_pollination/docs/rpi/bluetooth_server.md

 Once restarted, make sure that your Bluetooth is turned <b>on</b>.
 :::

+## Getting Started

-### 4. Cloning the project
+### 1. Cloning the project

-1. Choose a directory of your choosing and clone the project at https://github.com/bcit-pollination/voting_station_pollination.git omto your Raspbian
+1. Choose a directory of your choosing and clone the project at https://github.com/bcit-pollination/voting_station_pollination.git onto your Raspbian

 ```shell
 git clone https://github.com/bcit-pollination/voting_station_pollination.git